 We live in a strange world.
 The new normal (and many of us hate to call it that way) is anything but normal and has left us calculating the risk of everything.
 Is it safe to go for grocery shopping?
 Is it safe to visit my friends?
 Is it safe to go for a hike?
-With these questions in mind , you can imagine that summer vacation presents whole host of dilemmas and insecurities.
-This is the longest me and Manhar have stayed in Boston at a stretch ( 5 Months) .
-And I can’t even imagine how would it be for kids who have been waiting for summer vacation, to hit the road with families and make memories.
-So to help you out , I have created a Q&A for anyone confused about traveling right now.
-This will definitely help you in answering the basic question about Summer Vacation – Is it save to travel yet?
+With these questions in mind, you can imagine that summer vacation presents a whole host of dilemmas and insecurities.
+This is the longest Manhar and I have stayed in Boston at a stretch (5 months).
+And I can’t even imagine how it would be for kids who have been waiting for summer vacation to hit the road with families and make memories.
+So, to help you out, I have created a Q&A for anyone confused about traveling right now.
+This will definitely help you in answering the basic question about Summer Vacation – Is it safe to travel yet?

 Lets start locally : Can i drive to nearby states?

 Yes we all have been aching to take advantage of summer.
 But just before we get fast and furious , do check the quarantine period requirement in the visiting states.

 Me and Manhar were planning to visit Acadia national park thinking we could drive there and avoid public transport.
 When we checked the state policies ,it appeared that state of Maine had 14 days of quarantine period.
 Hence we could not plan our trip.
 So I will definitely advice to research state and local government policies in places where you might stay overnight.Here is the link to USA Today and they have compiled a state-by-state list of travel policies and restrictions.

 Hotel or Airbnb , where should I stay?